 “…declines in protein [10%], iron [8%], and zinc [5%] … also find consistent declines in vitamins B1 [17%], B2 [16%], B5 [12%], and B9 [30%] and, conversely, an increase in vitamin E…”

 Although this study was limited to evaluating the nutrient content of just one crop, a similar pattern of nutrient decline would be expected across all crops, and indeed, all plants.
 That means that every organism up and down the food chain would be affected physiologically by the reduction in nutrient availability.
 If this continues, it is not difficult to imagine that even if food production remains consistent (and there is evidence, that it may not), the quality of the food will continue to decline, and at some point, fail to provide sustenance.

 Zooplankton: Aquatic Markers of Our Demise

-Like the canary in the cool mine, the zooplankton remind us of an impending collapse of health.
+Like the canary in the coal mine, the zooplankton reminds us of an impending collapse of health.
 Unlike the canary, however, death is more gradual and complicated.
-It is brought on, not by one, solitary action or event, but a entire system of ill-conceived practices that reverberate across ecosystems.
-The zooplankton, like many humans, suffer from the ill-effects of high calorie malnutrition.
+It is brought on, not by one, solitary action or event, but by an entire system of ill-conceived practices that reverberate across ecosystems.
+The zooplankton, like many humans, suffers from the ill effects of high-calorie malnutrition.

 We Need Your Help